 Voices recite The Rights of Living Things, the ethical framework that binds the freedom of humans and artificial consciousness together in my envisioned world, while birdsong, wind, and other found sounds represent the non-human earth.

 Irvin Berlin's Blue Skies, which was written in 1926, the year of my aunt's birth, is significant because by 2045 this will represent the limit of human age.
 My favourite version of Blue Skies was sung by Ella Fitzgerald who sings with great freedom and creativity.
 She is also a symbol of personal resilience that informed my choice of referencing Blue Skies to end 2045.
 When viewed in this way the music takes me on a journey of a future full with creativity, emancipation, and hope.
 A future, despite its challenges, where humans and artificial consciousness learn and help one another to grow.

 Two portraits accompany the short stories about Nadiya and Delphis.
-These are combined into a single image for the music cover of 2045 which you can enjoy at the top of this page.
+These are shown in part for the music cover of 2045 which you can enjoy at the top of this page.